Sextic equation

 In algebra, a sextic (or hexic) polynomial is a polynomial of degree six.

 A sextic equation is a polynomial equation of degree six—that is, an equation whose left hand side is a sextic polynomial and whose right hand side is zero.
 More precisely, it has the form:

 where a ≠ 0 and the coefficients a, b, c, d, e, f, g may be integers, rational numbers, real numbers, complex numbers or, more generally, members of any field.

 A sextic function is a function defined by a sextic polynomial.
 Because they have an even degree, sextic functions appear similar to quartic functions when graphed, except they may possess an additional local maximum and local minimum each.
 The derivative of a sextic function is a quintic function.

 Since a sextic function is defined by a polynomial with even degree, it has the same infinite limit when the argument goes to positive or negative infinity.
 If the leading coefficient a is positive, then the function increases to positive infinity at both sides and thus the function has a global minimum.
 Likewise, if a is negative, the sextic function decreases to negative infinity and has a global maximum.

 Solvable sextics

 Some sixth degree equations, such as ax^{6} + dx^{3} + g = 0, can be solved by factorizing into radicals, but other sextics cannot. Évariste Galois developed techniques for determining whether a given equation could be solved by radicals which gave rise to the field of Galois theory.

 It follows from Galois theory that a sextic equation is solvable in terms of radicals if and only if its Galois group is contained either in the group of order 48 which stabilizes a partition of the set of the roots into three subsets of two roots or in the group of order 72 which stabilizes a partition of the set of the roots into two subsets of three roots.

 There are formulas to test either case, and, if the equation is solvable, compute the roots in term of radicals.

-The general sextic equation can be solved in terms of Kampé de Fériet functions.
-A more restricted class of sextics can be solved in terms of generalised hypergeometric functions in one variable using Felix Klein's approach to solving the quintic equation.